-Are you going to turn down this cute Girl Scout's cookies?
+Are you going to turn down cookies from this cute Girl Scout?
 What if she's your neighbor's daughter?
 Pass the milk, please!

-Companies like Avon and Tupperware that sell their products at parties understand that the social situation you're in makes a difference.
-When you're at a Tupperware party a friend is having, you don't want to disappoint her by not buying anything.
-Plus, everyone at the party will think you're cheap.
+Companies like Pampered Chef that sell their products at parties understand that the social situation makes a difference.
+When you're at a friend's Pampered Chef party, you don't want to look cheap or disappoint your friend by not buying anything.
 Certain social situations can also make you less willing to buy products.
 You might spend quite a bit of money each month eating at fast-food restaurants like McDonald's and Subway.
-But suppose you've got a hot first date?
-Where do you take your date?
-Some people might take a first date to Subway, but that first date might also be the last.
-Other people would perhaps choose a restaurant that's more upscale.
+Where do you take someone for your first date?
+Some people might take a first date to Subway, but other people would perhaps choose a restaurant that's more upscale.
 Likewise, if you have turned down a drink or dessert on a date because you were worried about what the person you were with might have thought, your consumption was affected by your social situation.Anna S. Matilla and Jochen Wirtz, "The Role of Store Environmental Stimulation and Social Factors on Impulse Purchasing," Journal of Services Marketing 22, no. 7 (2008): 562-67.